openhab/openhabian/docs/openhabian-amanda.md

 on openHAB or smart home altogether because of this.
 For RaZberry/zwave.me USB stick, you can run the Z-Way software to backup and restore the ZWave network data including the controller.
 For the Aeon Gen5 stick, there's a Windows tool available for download.
-NOTE: Similar problems may arise if you run commercial systems such as a HomeMatic CCU or Insteon controller.
+NOTE: Similar problems may arise if you run a gateway unit to control commercial systems such as a HomeMatic CCU or Insteon controller.
 Remember Murphy's law: When your system fails and you need to restore your system for the first time, you'll notice your backup is broken.
 So dive into and ensure you have a working restore procedure and don't just believe it'll work BUT TEST IT, and repeat every now and then.